Difference Between Period Cost vs Product Cost

 Let us discuss some of the major differences between Period Cost and Product Cost:

-- Product cost is that cost that is directly or indirectly traceable with the product is called the product cost.
-Direct costs like direct material costs and direct labor costs and indirect costs like manufacturing overhead.
-Period cost is a cost that is not traceable with the product is called a period cost.
+- Product cost is that cost that is directly or indirectly traceable with the product.
+Direct costs include direct material and labor costs, and indirect costs include manufacturing overhead.
+Period cost is a cost that is not traceable with the product is a period cost.
 It means that period cost has nothing to do with the product.

-- Simply we can say that product cost is the cost that is considered for the valuation of inventory, however, the period cost should not be considered for valuation of inventory.
+- Simply put, we can say that product cost is the cost of inventory valuation.
+However, the period cost should not be for inventory valuation.

-- If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of the manufacturing process then it is considered as a period cost.
+- If cost is due to resources related to manufacturing and production, then it is considered product cost.
+Many countries’ product costs are also inventoriable costs.
+If the cost is not part of the manufacturing process, it is a period cost.

-- Product cost is evaluated based on the volume because throughout the production product unit price will be the same only volume of it will change.
-However, the Period cost is based on time, expenditures identified more with a time period than with finished product costs.
+- Product cost is evaluated based on the volume because, throughout the production, the product unit price will be the same only volume of it will change.
+However, the Period cost is based on time.
+Expenditures are identified more with a time period than with finished product costs.

-- For financial reporting purposes, the product cost becomes a component of the cost of goods manufacturing and cost of goods sold and recorded in the balance sheet, however, for financial reporting purposes the period cost expenses to the income statement.
+- For financial reporting purposes, the product cost becomes a component of the cost of goods manufacturing and the cost of goods sold and is in the balance sheet.
+However, the period cost expenses to the income statement for financial reporting purposes.

 Period Cost vs Product Cost Comparison of Table